Khazl/esi-client/docs/Api/UniverseApi.md

 Get structure information

 Returns information on requested structure if you are on the ACL.
-Otherwise, returns \"Forbidden\" for all inputs.  --- Alternate route: `/v2/universe/structures/{structure_id}/`  --- This route is cached for up to 3600 seconds
+Otherwise, returns \"Forbidden\" for all inputs.  --- Alternate route: `/dev/universe/structures/{structure_id}/`  Alternate route: `/v2/universe/structures/{structure_id}/`  --- This route is cached for up to 3600 seconds

 ### Example
 ```php